Arciles/COMP2112-Project-One/README.md

 ## First project for the Advance client-side scripting class.

-This project is aiming to creat a online todo list that stores data in json and make data visualization for the answers of the survey.
+This project is aiming to creat a online todo list that stores data in json and make data visualization for the answers of the todo list.